sharetribe/flex-docs/src/docs/tutorial-listings/favorite-saunas/index.md

 <extrainfo title="FavoriteListingsPage.js explained">

-This section will go through FavoriteListingsPage in more detail.
+This section will go through FavoriteListingsPage.js in more detail.

 First, we import the necessary elements used in the file.
 In this section, all rows start with import.